skerbl/MealPlanner/README.md

 The owner of the restaurant readily admits to "not being very good with computers" and not being particularly interested in learning it at his age.
 As a result, some of the design requirements were to make the UI simple to use, and to not break his existing workflow (convoluted as it may be).
+Another requirement was to make it work on hardware that is practically ancient by modern standards.

 ## Current state of the project